-5. Rokugo Viewing Platform (Furano Jam Garden) - Amazing Lavender and Sunflower Fields
+5. Rokugo Viewing Platform (Furano Jam Garden) - Amazing Hokkaido Lavender and Sunflower Fields

-Around the viewing platform there are lavender fields, Chinese Peony, Spider Flower, Cosmos and other seasonal flowers.
+Around the viewing platform, there are a variety of Furano flower fields, including lavender fields, Chinese Peony, Spider Flower, Cosmos and other seasonal flowers.

 After viewing the beautiful flowers, head on over to the Auntie Jam’s Gift Shop for some shopping.

-Made without water and only vegetables and fruits from Hokkaido, the jam is nutrition-packed and very delicious.
+Made without added water and using only vegetables and fruits from Hokkaido, the jam is nutrition-packed and very delicious.
 You can sample the 38 flavors of jam and other processed agricultural products.

-The main lavender here is the late blooming Okamurasaki which can be seen from mid to late July.
-However even if you miss the lavender season, there are many other types of flowers to enjoy.
+The main lavender here is the late-blooming Okamurasaki which can be seen from mid to late July.
+However, even if you miss the Hokkaido lavender season, there are many other types of flowers to enjoy.